netcode data flow

 Cookbook

-Task snippets: swap UTP, set lanes, read RTT, headless server.
+This page has task snippets: swap UTP, set lanes, read RTT, and run a headless server.

 Recipes

-End-to-end: ECS racing sample + a headless dedicated server.
+This page has end-to-end examples: the ECS racing sample and a headless dedicated server.

 Games modality